The internet is full of advice articles when it comes to Upwork.

 If your cover letter manages to impress the potential client, the client will reach out via Upwork Messenger to chat a bit more about the project, related milestones and deadlines.
 This is known as the interview phase of the hiring process.

 It is against Upwork’s Terms of Service to share email addresses and phone numbers outside of the contract.
-The last thing you want to do is accidentally get yourself suspended from the platform.
+Breaching Upwork’s Terms of Service could lead to platform suspension.

 The interview phase is unlikely to resemble that of traditional job interviews.
 In fact, I personally find, more often than not, that I ask more questions than the client.

 I usually use the interview phase as more of a discovery process.
 I behave as though I’ve already been selected for the job and ask my prospective client a lot of questions about their project requirements and goals.